danieleln/chroma-sync/README.md

 MAGH=#c678dd
 CYNH=#56b6c2
 WHTH=#dcdfe4

+[Light]
+# Redefine all of the colors for the light variant
 ```
-Note that the section header `[Palette]` is mandatory and all colors
+Note that at least one of `[Light]`, `[Dark]` section headers must be
-must be defined.
+defined and all colors must be present under both headers.